otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 contributory behavior.
 Contributory behaviour means that both parties' private keys contribute to the resulting shared key.
-Since Ed448 have a cofactor of 4, an input point of small order will eliminate any contribution from the other party's private key.
+Since Ed448 have a cofactor of 4, an input point of small order will eliminate any contribution from the other participant's private key.
 This situation can be detected by checking for the all-zero output.

 ## Key Exchange